Department of Mathematics and Statistics

 Boston-Area Graduate Program: Statistics Master's Degree

-The M.S. option in Statistics is also offered in the Boston area at the UMass-Amherst satellite campus in Newton.
+The M.S. degree in Statistics is offered in the Boston area at the UMass-Amherst satellite campus in Newton.
 It is a completely flexible degree (flexible learning), with all courses offered both in-person (evenings) and remotely.
 All requirements are the same as for the Amherst campus, except that students admitted to this program take courses entirely at the satellite Newton campus.
 Note that the degree earned is listed as the University of Massachusetts Amherst.
 More information is available at this link.